CSC3170-2022Fall/project-team-1/README.md

 	- Accept appointments
 	- Publish machines
 - What everybody can see:
-	- Chip type introduction (different chip types have different operations, which are of different types)
+	- Chip model introduction (different chip models have different operations, which are of different types)
 	- Plant information (their machines models' feasibility, time, and expense on every possible operation; available number of each machine model)
 	- Processing record (visualization; start time, end time, and expense) (display non-ending operations too)